Violence between family members is subject to legal intervention in the same way as violence between strangers.

 Counselling or family therapy

 Most Women's Health Centres and Community Health Centres provide opportunities for women to have individual counselling or to speak to women in similar circumstances.
-Counsellors are also available through Centacare, Anglicare, Uniting Care Wesley, Relationships Australia and other counselling services.
+Counsellors are also available through Centacare, Anglicare, Uniting Communities, Relationships Australia and other counselling services.
 There are also some domestic violence groups for men that specialise in counselling men who recognise that they are perpetrators of abuse and who wish to take some positive steps to change the situation.

 Can children be affected?